Parankylosauria: Anatomy

 Known members of Parankylosauria are all small animals, ranging from 1.5-4.0 m, and possessed proportionally large skulls.
 The most distinctive trait of the group is their macuahuitl, named after the mesoamerican weapon of the same name.
 This trait is similar to the thagomizer of stegosaurs and tail clubs known in ankylosaurines, though evolved independently from each.
 This was a structure at the end of the tail formed by a series of five pairs of robust osteoderms (bones in the skin) fused together, surrounding the sides of the tail and surrounding the entirety of it near the tip.
 This weapon is known directly in the genus Stegouros, suspected based on indirect evidence in Antarctopelta, and not confirmed in Kunbarrasaurus, for which a complete tail is not known.
 In the former taxon the weapon is associated with dramatic shortening of the tail, made up of far fewer vertebrae than any other kind of thyreophoran.
 As with many other members of this group, osteoderms would have covered much of the body of parankylosaurs, functioning as spiny armor.

 Parankylosaurs, compared to the more well studied euankylosaurs, retain more traits seen in more primitive thyreophorans and stegosaurs.
 This is most applicable in the body, most distinctively seen in the possession of rather long and slender limbs.
 The skull, comparatively, is more similar to that of other ankylosaurs, thought to indicate the acquisition of advanced skull traits earlier in ankylosaur evolution.
-Also unlike euankylosaurs, it is thought, based on the preserved osteoderms of Kunbarrasaurus and lack of flank osteoderms associated with other known genera, that parankylosaurs may not have had rather light coverings of dermal armor compared to their relatives.
+Also unlike euankylosaurs, it is thought, based on the preserved osteoderms of Kunbarrasaurus and lack of flank osteoderms associated with other known genera, that parankylosaurs may have had rather light coverings of dermal armor compared to their relatives.
 They possessed a pelvic shield, formed from a thin sheet of bone over the hip region, more reinforced than the superficial shielding of stegosaurs but not as overbuilt as those found in euankylosaurs.

 Classification

-The clade is phylogenetically defined as all taxa closer to Stegouros than to Ankylosaurus, making it a counterpart to Euankylosauria, which has the opposite definition.
+André Fonseca and colleagues in 2024 formally defined this clade in the PhyloCode as "the largest clade containing Stegouros elengassen, but not Ankylosaurus magniventris and Nodosaurus textilis".
+This definition ensures both ankylosaurids and nodosaurids are excluded from Parankylosauria.
 The following cladogram is reproduced from the phylogenetic analysis in the 2021 study by Sergio Soto-Acuña and colleagues:

 In 2022, a study by Timothy G. Frauenfelder and colleagues on a new specimen (SAMA P40536) tentatively referred to Kunbarrasaurus tested their new specimen in the dataset of the 2021 study, finding a similar placement and composition of Parankylosauria, but also coded the specimen for an older phylogenetic dataset of a 2016 paper by Victoria Arbour and Phil Currie.
 The resulting analysis found Kunbarrasaurus and the new specimen to nest together in a similar position on the tree to where Parankylosauria was found in the 2021 dataset, supporting that conclusion.
 The tree of the second dataset is reproduced below: